Where History Meets the Future of Education

 Direct-to-learner engagement, providing interesting and dynamic learning opportunities to students (and by extension their families) through a digital platform.

 As we have learned from previous work, today’s American history teachers are hungry for resources, support, and professional development to help them improve instruction in their classrooms.
-Beginning with an online platform, the Driving Force Institute would begin providing source materials, mini content courses, and mini pedagogy courses to current classroom teachers.
+Beginning with an online platform, the Driving Force Institute began providing source materials, mini content courses, and mini pedagogy courses to current classroom teachers.

 1) what is relevant and interesting to the average high school junior;